 Here’s the long version, which includes the history of Wren’s world.

 When I was seventeen, a friend said to me, “I wish all the heroines weren’t blond with blue eyes.”
-So I told another friend that I was going to write about a brown skinned, brown haired, brown eyed heroine, short and round instead of tall and willowy, but that friend got quite angry, saying that I ought not dare to write about minorities as I was a WASP and didn’t know how minorities suffered.
-I got the idea for Wren, and began writing it, trying to find a way between the wishes of the two friends by keeping my heroine short and round, with brown skin and curly brown hair, but she’d have blue eyes and blond streaks in her hair.
+So I told another friend that I was going to write about a brown skinned, brown haired, brown eyed heroine, short and round instead of tall and willowy, but that friend insisted that I dare not write about minorities as I was a WASP.
+I tried to find a way between the wishes of the two friends by keeping my heroine short and round, with brown skin and curly brown hair, but she’d have blue eyes and blond streaks in her hair.

 Sooo anyway, I sent Wren out, it almost sold, thank goodness it didn’t, I put it away, tried it again in my mid-thirties.
 Jane Yolen bought Wren and taught me how to revise, and took out the brown skin, saying it didn’t really belong.
 That was 1990.
 The blue eyes and stripey hair stayed.